-This course, undertaken in the final year of your Bachelor of Nutrition, provides you with a structured work integrated learning experience.
+The NUT304 Nutrition Practicum, undertaken in the final year of your Bachelor of Nutrition, provides you with a structured work integrated learning experience.
 You will develop and apply knowledge, skills and competencies appropriate to professional nutrition practice.
 You will undertake supervised work integrated learning of at least 75 hours with a pre-determined organisation.
 Throughout your practicum you will conduct a nutrition project and reflect on your learning and practice.
 At the completion of your placement you will need to demonstrate skills that meet the Nutrition Science Competencies for Australian Undergraduate Students, whilst incorporating ethical and professional behaviour.
 NUT304 is offered both in Session 4 and Semester 2.